MizterB/RetroPie-Setup-Ubuntu/README.md

 If you want to include a Library script in your pre or post-install proceess, the easiest way to do this is to simply copy it into the appropriate folder.
 Alternatively, you can also move the Library scripts or create symbolic links to them.

 You can also write your own custom scripts and place them in these directories.
 Use the scripts in the Library as an example.
-Note that variables defined in the master script (`USER_HOME`, `SCRIPT_DIR`, etc.) are also available to the custom scripts, and that all output will be automatically written to both the console output and log file.
+Note that variables defined in the master script (`USER_HOME`, `SCRIPT_DIR`, etc.) are also available to the custom scripts, and that all output will be automatically written to both the console and log file.

 Additionally, you can create a single pre/post-install script that calls multiple Library scripts by using the `source` command.
 Note that paths should be relative to the `retropie_setup_ubuntu.sh` script.
 For example: